BCCA/Ference & Co. BC Co-operative Sector – Labour Market Environmental Scan. Ference & Co., July 2016.

 Civilizing the Economy (DVD)

-To answer this question, this 2 part video documentary takes us on a journey to Northern Italy and the region of Emilia Romagna where the co-operative model accounts for one-third of the regional GDP.
-The 15,000 co-ops in the region cover multiple sectors of the economy, ranging from retail and industrial production to social care and health services.
+Civilizing the Economy answers this question.
+This two-part documentary feature first takes you on a journey to Northern Italy and the region of Emilia Romagna where the co-operative model accounts for one-third of the regional GDP.
+Part 1 explores the 15,000 co-ops within the region and covers multiple sectors of the economy, ranging from retail and industrial production to social care and health services.

-In part 2, Social Co-ops and Social Care, we visit the community of San Patrignano where the co-op model is being used by recovering addicts in inspiring and innovative ways to begin living again.
-The video then explores applications of the social co-op model in the USA and Canada, leaving the viewer with a third option to the public-private care debate we are faced with today.
+In Part 2, the topics of social co-ops and social care are explored.
+You are taken on a visit to San Patrignano, a youth recovery community in the town of Coriano, Italy where the co-op model is being used by recovering addicts to restart their lives in multiple inspiring and innovative ways.
+The documentary then explores applications of the social co-op model in the USA and Canada, introducing a third option within the public-private care debate we are faced with today.

-Civilizing the Economy is available for purchase through BCCA at a cost of $35 (Canadian dollars; shipping included) + GST (for Canadian residents).
+Civilizing the Economy is available for purchase through BCCA for $35 (Canadian dollars; shipping included) + GST (for Canadian residents).

 To order, email firstname.lastname@example.org